Calum09/Calum_portfolio/README.md

 The first iteration of my website built using react.js

-To see it out here - https://calumdev.netlify.app/
+To see it out live - https://calumdev.netlify.app/

 ## Set-Up